MobilityData/GTFS_Realtime_Best-Practices/README.md

-# GTFSRT-Best-Practices
+# GTFS_Realtime_Best-Practices

 Best Practices for Structuring GTFS Realtime Data

-# Editing GTFSRT Best Practices
+# Editing GTFS Realtime Best Practices

 The Best Practices data are written in Markdown and is organized by Message and by use case.